 I am having trouble to access the NI PXle-8840 Real-Time controller from my computer.
 No device is listed in the Remote Systems menu of NI MAX app.
-I have tried to ping the IP address of the controller ,169.254.219.159, but he result showed, "Destination host unreachable".
+I have tried to ping the IP address of the controller but the result showed, "Destination host unreachable".

 If any network limitation prevents NI MAX accessing to the PXI, then you should connect a computer directly to the PXI using a normal Ethernet cable.
 Note: You just need a normal patch cable, there is no need to use a crossover cable because the NICs on your computer and on the controller should perform the Automatic Crossover detection.